 - Slipped or deficient or inadequate dock boards

-The OSHA’s 29 CFR 1910.178 comes up with the list of information about the precautions that must take place before the entering of forklift in a truck trailer or railroad car.
+The OSHA’s 29 CFR 1910.178 comes up with a list of information about the precautions that must occur before entering a forklift in a truck trailer or railroad car.
 These are the following;

 For Trucks and Railroad Cars;

 - Ensure that the floor can accommodate the forklift’s load and weight

 - Ensure the entry door will give sufficient vertical clearance

 - Operate the forklift in a straight line when exiting or entering the bridge plates

 - Use headlights and dock lights while working inside a dark trailer

 - Do not use the forklift in opening the doors or railroad cars.
 Do it when; (a) the forklift features a device to do it, (b) the forklift has an expert driver to do it, and (c) all the workers stand clear

 Use the brakes and place the wheel chocks below the rear wheels before the entrance of the forklift.

 Using fixed jacks is necessary for supporting semitrailers that are not coupled with tractors while the forklifts enter or exist to unload or load.